How to Get a Divorce Without a Lawyer in Illinois

 Our DIY divorce method is a great way to get a divorce in Illinois without an attorney.
 With our Do-It-Yourself Divorce, you do most of the divorce on your own, but you get help from an attorney at key stages.
 For example, the attorney helps you draft the initial paperwork needed to file for divorce.

 Many people don’t want to hire an attorney for their divorce or separation.
 This could be for several reasons, whether it is feeling like you can do it on your own, not wanting to pay for full representation, or even just a distrust of lawyers.

 That’s why we offer options like DIY Divorce.
-With this method, you’ll meet with your attorney at the beginning, and they lay everything out for you.
+With this method, you get to meet with an attorney a few times and they help you draft the paperwork.
+You’ll meet with your attorney at the beginning, and they lay everything out for you.
 You’ll know exactly how much it will cost, exactly what they’ll give you, and it will all be in writing.
 And, if you want some proof of our attorneys’ effectiveness, check out their reviews page.

 Divorce Process Without an Attorney

 A divorce can be done completely without an attorney.
 However, there are key benefits to having an attorney.

 If you didn’t hire an attorney at all, you’d need to file the paperwork, serve your spouse, figure out all the court hearings, mediation sessions, agreement creation, and everything else all on your own.
 It is possible, but the legal system is not really set up for people to succeed without an attorney in many cases.

 Attorneys, especially those that only practice family law, know the divorce process inside and out.
 With DIY, you get help from an attorney to set you up for success.